Felix Mendelssohn: Leipzig and Berlin

 When Friedrich Wilhelm IV came to the Prussian throne in 1840 with ambitions to develop Berlin as a cultural centre (including the establishment of a music school, and reform of music for the church), the obvious choice to head these reforms was Mendelssohn.
 He was reluctant to undertake the task, especially in the light of his existing strong position in Leipzig.
 Mendelssohn nonetheless spent some time in Berlin, writing some church music such as Die Deutsche Liturgie, and, at the King's request, music for productions of Sophocles's Antigone (1841 – an overture and seven pieces) and Oedipus at Colonus (1845), A Midsummer Night's Dream (1843) and Racine's Athalie (1845).
 (Note: In 1842 Mendelssohn was awarded by the King the honour Pour le Mérite for Sciences and Arts.)
 But the funds for the school never materialised, and many of the court's promises to Mendelssohn regarding finances, title, and concert programming were broken.
 He was therefore not displeased to have the excuse to return to Leipzig.

 In 1840 Mendelssohn initiated a project to erect a memorial monument to J. S. Bach in Leipzig.
 The Old Bach Monument was unveiled on 23 April 1843, financed primarily from the net proceeds of three concerts, with Mendelssohn contributing the remaining amount from his private fortune.

-In 1843 Mendelssohn founded a major music school – the Leipzig Conservatory, now the Hochschule für Musik und Theater "Felix Mendelssohn Bartholdy".
+In 1843 Mendelssohn founded a major music school – the Leipzig Conservatory, (Note: When founded in 1843 this institution was officially known as the "Leipziger Konservatorium der Musik".
+English-language Mendelssohn authorities, for example R. Larry Todd and Erich Werner, refer to it as the Leipzig Conservatory.) now the Hochschule für Musik und Theater "Felix Mendelssohn Bartholdy".
 (Note: In its own English self-designation, the "Felix Mendelssohn Bartholdy University of Music and Theatre" (HMT website, accessed 6 November 2017.)) where he persuaded Ignaz Moscheles and Robert Schumann to join him.
 Other prominent musicians, including the string players Ferdinand David and Joseph Joachim and the music theorist Moritz Hauptmann, also became staff members.
 After Mendelssohn's death in 1847, his musically conservative tradition was carried on when Moscheles succeeded him as head of the Conservatory.